Spicy Grilled Eggplant and Zucchini Salad

-This Spicy Grilled Eggplant and Zucchini Salad has amazing Thai-inspired flavors, and I’m always saying give grilled eggplant a chance!
+This Thai Eggplant and Zucchini Salad has amazing flavors, and I’m always saying give grilled eggplant and zucchini a chance!
+And I think a salad with Thai flavors and these favorite garden veggies is such a fun combination.

-PIN Spicy Grilled Eggplant and Zucchini Salad to try it later!
+PIN the Thai Eggplant Salad to try it later!

 What ingredients do you need for this recipe?